arx-research/libhalo/docs/halo-bridge.md

 let wsAddress = await haloFindBridge();
 ```

+You shouldn't hardcode HaLo Bridge address, as it might slightly differ depending on the user's browser and platform where HaLo Bridge is running.
+The abovementioned function call should always return the correct, operational address.

 Please note that this function would throw an exception if the user doesn't have `halo-bridge` up and running,
 or for any reason it's not possible to connect with the HaLo Bridge.
 In case this call throws an exception,
 you should ask the user to check if `halo-bridge` is running on their computer.